Michigan Nurse Aide Registry Guide

 Training Requirements

 To qualify you must complete a permitted training program in Michigan.
+If you’re looking for approved training programs in Michigan, check out our comprehensive list of CNA programs in Michigan.

 Competency Test